-Communication and cooperation are essential ingredients in the way Earlham students and faculty learn and work together.
 All of our courses, whether they focus on language, literature or culture, afford students some opportunity to work with others in a group setting.
-Many upper-level students also work with faculty on a Ford/Knight collaborative project.
-All students of German, whether majors or not, may choose to live in German House, where they use the language in an informal setting.
+Many upper-level students also work with faculty on collaborative research projects.
+All students of German may choose to live in German House, where they use the language in an informal setting.
 Each year an International Language Assistant also lives in German House.
 Students wanting to spend time in a German-speaking country may choose the semester-long Germany/Austria Program or the May Term in Berlin.

 German majors and minors often combine their work with study of another discipline.
-For example past graduates have majored in German and Psychology, German and Religion, German and Economics, and German and International Studies.
+For example past graduates have majored in German and Psychology, German and International Studies and German and Art.
 Our minors use German to complement their studies in a number of other disciplines.
 German also is one of the languages that students may choose as part of the Comparative Languages and Linguistics (CLL) major.
 Many of our majors, both graduates and undergraduates, receive internships, scholarships or fellowships to work or study in German-speaking countries.

-A combination of German with another field has proved to be invaluable to graduates as they have pursued further study or as they have entered into a profession.
-Recent graduates of our program now work in such diverse areas as the arts, information science, business education, journalism, psychology, the airline industry, translating and language testing.
+A combination of German with another field has proven to be invaluable to graduates as they have pursued further study or as they have entered into a profession.
+Recent graduates of our program now work in such diverse areas as art, art history, information science, natural sciences, psychology, education, translating and language testing.
 Their career successes and personal satisfaction tell us that we prepare our students well for the demands of the global world.

 Courses that fulfill

 - (A-QR) = Analytical - Quantitative

 - (SI) = Scientific Inquiry